-The Morton College Police Department (MCPD) staff is here to serve you.
-We attempt to do everything reasonable to provide for the safety and security of our students, staff, faculty and visitors.
-The College Campus Police Department procedures are coordinated by the Campus Director and Chief of Police.
-This department is comprised of (4) full time police officers, (21) part-time police officers who are armed and who have arrest powers have the same arrest, detention, and police authority as any other police officer in Illinois.
-Additionally, Morton College police officers have the authority to enforce Morton College regulations.
-They have high visibility and are known to faculty, staff and students.
-The Campus Police Department is located in the first floor, ground level of the C building room 119C.
+The Morton College Police Department is located in Cook County and the Town of Cicero.
+The department has full police powers as certified Police Officers of Illinois.
+Campus Police provide the safety and security of our students, staff, faculty, and visitors through policy and procedures.
+Campus Police policy and procedure are initiated and implemented by the Chief of Police and his administrative staff.
+The department comprises (3) full full-time officers and (12) part-time police officers who are armed and have arrest powers, detention, and police authority like other police officers in Illinois.
+Additionally, officers have the authority to enforce Morton College regulations.
+Police Officers enforce all college regulations, policies, and procedures in the student and staff handbook.